 STAY ALERT WITH OTHER OBSTACLES

-When using a commercial zero-turn mower, you need to stay alert and maintain alertness with all the obstacles you may encounter.
+When using a lawn tractor, you need to stay alert and maintain alertness with all the obstacles you may encounter.

 If you have a lawn close to streams or ponds, it is recommended to stay at least one width away from the edge.
 That is because steep slopes are hazardous that cause a zero-turn mower to flip backward or overturn to the side.